adazzle/react-data-grid/docs/CONTRIBUTING.md

 npm run dev-server     | starts webpack dev server                                                                             |
 npm run eslint         | runs the eslint task (runs automatically before npm test)                                             |
 npm run build          | build the project in release mode                                                                     |
-npm run postinstall    | boostraps the packages and fetches the individual dependencies (runs automatically after npm install) |
-npm run lerna-publish  | prompts the user to choose between major, minor or patch release, then publishes each package in mono-repo  |
 npm run web  | builds and runs a local copy of the public RDG Site   |
-npm run web-publish  | publishes the public website to gh-pages   |

 ### Environment